xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

 1. Custom-keyword samples test cases

   To view the **Custom-keyword samples** test cases in this project, in the **Test Explorer** panel, go to **Test Cases > Custom-keyword samples**.
-Double-click to open one of the two following test cases:
+Double-click to open one of the following test cases:

-  - **Order and check out a single product** adds a single product to the shopping cart, and check out.
+  - **Order and check out a single product** test case adds a single product to the shopping cart, and check out.
 The flow in this test case is as follows:

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/shopping-cart-samples/KS-SHOPPNG-Order-and-check-out-a-single-product.png" width="70%" alt="Order and check out a single product">